 Use your keyboard (Tab, Shift + Tab, Enter, Space) to navigate the page while ANDI is active.
 ANDI highlights each element as you navigate to it.
 Ensure all focusable elements are accessible and operable using just the keyboard (WCAG 2.1.1).

-11. Review Headings and Landmarks
+11. Review Headings

 12. Check for Focus Order

-13. Test for Language Declaration
+13. Test for Page Title and Language Declaration

 14. Identify Hidden Content